wryvrrrn/splatprint/README.md

 ## Dependencies
 img3splat uses `NumPy` and `Pillow`, both of which should be automatically installed on img3splat installation.

-To run the generated macros, you also need [NXBT](https://github.com/Brikwerk/nxbt) or [JonathanNye's NXBT fork](https://github.com/JonathanNye/nxbt) (which supposedly fixes some timing issues with longer macros).
+To run the generated macros, you also need [JonathanNye's NXBT fork](https://github.com/JonathanNye/nxbt/tree/experiment/busy-wait) (highly recommended to fix timing issues) or standard [NXBT](https://github.com/Brikwerk/nxbt).

 ## Issues
 this shit is mostly just for personal use I'm only planning on implementing what i need